Qihoo360/hbox/doc/configure.md

 xlearning.worker.num | 1 | number of worker containers to use for the application
 xlearning.worker.memory | 1024MB | amount of memory to use for the worker process
 xlearning.worker.cores | 1 | number of cores to use for the worker process
+xlearning.chief.worker.memory | 1024 | amount of memory for chief worker,especially for the index 0 worker of the TensorFlow application, default as the setting of the worker memory.
+xlearning.evaluator.worker.memory | 1024 | amount of memory for evaluator worker, especially for the TensorFlow Estimator application, default as the setting of the worker memory.
 xlearning.ps.num | 0 | number of ps containers to use for the application
 xlearning.ps.memory | 1024MB | amount of memory to use for the ps process
 xlearning.ps.cores | 1 | number of cores to use for the ps process